How to File a Claim for Airline Compensation

 Even though you’re filing a claim in court, you don’t need a lawyer.
 Just be prepared with all the details mentioned above and make your case.
 The most likely cause of a lost case is if the airline proves that the disruption occurred because of an “extraordinary circumstance” beyond their control.
 Make sure the disruption that happened to you was one that could have been prevented.

 There’s no telling how long and arduous the steps for filing a claim could be – that will vary depending on the airline, the circumstances for the disruption, and the information you provide.
+We have made it easy with an eu flight delay compensation form.

 If you want to file a claim without the hassle, file your claim through AirHelp!
 All you have to do is submit your claim, enter the details of your flight, and sit back and wait while we do the rest.
 (We’ll even take the airline to court if it comes to that).
 We only get paid if you do (25% of the claim if the claim is won).